-The Banco de España has decided1 to maintain at 0% the countercyclical capital buffer (CCyB) rate applicable to credit exposures in Spain in the fourth quarter of 2020.
-In the current situation, marked by the severe macrofinancial impact of COVID-19 in the first part of the year, with an uneven economic recovery set against high uncertainty linked to the course of the health crisis, it is essential that credit institutions maintain the flow of financing to economic activity2.
-In these circumstances, and in step with the decisions being taken by authorities in other countries and the relevant supranational organisations, it does not seem appropriate to raise the level of this macroprudential requirement.
-Further, the Banco de España maintains its forward-looking stance of not increasing the CCyB rate over the coming quarters, at least until the main economic and financial effects arising from the coronavirus crisis have dissipated.
+The Banco de España has decided1 to maintain at 0% the countercyclical capital buffer (CCyB) rate applicable to credit exposures in Spain in the first quarter of 2021.
+In the current setting of the pandemic, which has led to a considerable deterioration in the macro-financial environment, the priority is to make it easy for credit institutions to be able to continue maintaining the flow of financing to businesses and households.2 Accordingly, and in step with the authorities in other countries and the relevant supranational organisations, it does not seem appropriate to raise the level of this macroprudential requirement.
+Further, the Banco de España confirms its forward-looking stance of not increasing the CCyB rate over the coming quarters, until the main economic and financial effects arising from the COVID-19 crisis have been overcome.

-The CCyB is a macroprudential instrument, provided for in prevailing legislation, to shore up the solvency of the banking system in phases of excessive credit growth (which is when risks usually accumulate), to smooth credit cycle fluctuations and to build up capital buffers in boom periods with a view to being able to use them when conditions worsen.
-In the present circumstances, the provision of lending to the real economy by credit institutions is an essential component of the strategy to alleviate the impact of the COVID-19 shock and to ensure the swiftest possible economic recovery.
-Consequently, the Banco de España has decided to maintain the CCyB rate at the minimum level of 0%, reiterating its intention not to increase the rate over a prolonged period, at least until the main economic and financial effects arising from the COVID-19 crisis have been dispelled and a path of macroeconomic recovery is resumed.
+The CCyB is a macroprudential instrument, provided for in prevailing legislation, to shore up the solvency of the banking system in phases of excessive credit growth (which is when risks usually accumulate).
+This buffer smooths credit cycle fluctuations by building up capital in boom periods with a view to being able to use it in the face of a downturn in the macro-financial situation.

+In the current setting, the provision of lending to the real economy by credit institutions is an essential component of the strategy to combat the macroeconomic impact of the coronavirus and to facilitate a gradual economic recovery.
+The Banco de España has decided, therefore, to maintain the CCyB rate at the minimum level of 0%, reiterating its intention not to increase the rate over a prolonged period, at least until the main economic and financial effects arising from the coronavirus crisis have been dispelled and a path of macroeconomic recovery has been resumed.
+This decision to hold the CCyB rate at 0% is in line with the prudential expectations of a temporary easing of requirements in response to COVID-19, issued by the European Central Bank (ECB), the European Banking Authority (EBA) and the Basel Committee on Banking Supervision (BCBS) at the onset of the pandemic, with the ultimate aim of facilitating the ongoing provision of lending to the real economy by banks.